EBhuvan06/sky2syn_week_2/Theory/README.md

-📘 RT1 – Fundamentals of SoC Design: A Personal Learning Summary
+RT1 – Fundamentals of SoC Design: A Personal Learning Summary

-This write-up reflects my understanding of the foundational concepts of System-on-Chip (SoC) design, based on the notes provided in this https://github.com/hemanthkumardm/SFAL-VSD-SoC-Journey/tree/main/11.%20Fundamentals%20of%20SoC%20Design.
+This write-up reflects my understanding of the foundational concepts of System-on-Chip (SoC) design, based on the notes provided in this -[Git Repo](https://github.com/hemanthkumardm/SFAL-VSD-SoC-Journey/tree/main/11.%20Fundamentals%20of%20SoC%20Design).
 As part of the SkyLabs Week 2 tasks, I focused on key concepts including the definition of an SoC, its main components, the purpose of BabySoC in the learning process, and the importance of functional modelling in early design stages.

 What is a System-on-Chip (SoC)?